-The artists most inspirational to me are pretty well known; Picasso, Kahlo, Dali, because of their aesthetic, color choice, and obvious talent.
+The artists most inspirational to me are pretty well known: Picasso, Kahlo, and Dali because of their aesthetic, color choices, and obvious talent.
 However, meeting many of the designers at the Silhouette Summit every year and becoming close with them has been beyond inspirational.
 I have made lasting connections and friendships with people that I would have never had the honor to come across in my lifetime, all thanks to our random Silhouette hobby-turned-career.
 I can’t thank Silhouette enough for that.

 7. Tell us about your graphic designer career.
 How did you get your start?

 I always knew that I wanted to be an artist from the moment I could draw as a child.
 When I got to high school, it was clear that I needed to focus my future on something artistic, but the scary question that loomed over me was “how?”
 I knew I could draw and paint but I didn’t have faith that I would be able to support myself that way.
 I graduated high school in 2000, right when computers were becoming an integral tool in the process of art creation.
 One of my parents’ friends told me about graphic design, and from there, everything just fell into place.

 I threw everything I had into finding a great school that offered graphic design, but was well rounded in other aspects as well.
 We arrived in Sarasota, Florida, as a double rainbow stood over Ringling School of Art and Design, and that was it, I was in love.
 I was lucky enough to be able to go to Ringling and graduated with my BFA in Graphic and Interactive Communications in 2004.